Clovis Fire blackens 5 acres near Klamath Falls

 Klamath Falls, Ore. – Several powerful storm cells passed over the Klamath Basin Thursday night, pounding the area with lightning.

 Roger Vercruysse lives near the burned area.
-“Just after lightning struck, we went out and looked, and immediately smelled smoke.”
+He said, “Just after lightning struck, we went out and looked, and immediately smelled smoke.”

-“Started down here at the other end behind me.”
-Notes Incident Commander Matt Flock of the Oregon Department of Forestry.
+“Started down here at the other end behind me,” said Incident Commander Matt Flock of the Oregon Department of Forestry.
 “And within a few minutes, we could see it from our office that is on the other side of the lake.”

-Flock adds that heavy winds were blowing the fire toward homes.
+Flock added that heavy winds were blowing the fire toward homes.
 “It was actually going right towards another house that was probably another 1000 feet.”

-“We could actually see some of the red flames.”
-Recalls Vercruysse.
+“We could actually see some of the red flames,” recalled Vercruysse.
 “Pretty heavy duty smoke coming our way.”

 While it was too windy to call out helicopters, the rain helped to put out the fires.